 We're fortunate enough to have the opportunity to speak with Lori Rucker, Solutions Architect, Information Technology at Hines, which is one of the world's largest real estate organizations in the world.
 Hines is also an organization that has maintained a strong focus on employee engagement throughout the COVID-19 pandemic.

-Join us on September 22nd at 11 AM ET for our online webinar event, The Future of Employee Engagement and Experience: A Digital Workplace Webinar to hear how Lori and her team at Hines have approached leading through the pandemic, and hear their plans moving forward.
+Watch our online webinar event, The Future of Employee Engagement and Experience: A Digital Workplace Webinar to hear how Lori and her team at Hines have approached leading through the pandemic, and hear their plans moving forward.
 During the event, you'll also hear from Akumina President David Maffei, who will share his perspective on employee experience past, present, and future.

 We'll cover topics like: